Skip to main content

 General principles

-Whereas the accruals basis looks at income earned and expenses incurred, the cash basis allows businesses to account for their income and expenses when they actually receive payment or when they actually pay for an expense.
-By using the cash basis, you will not need to calculate debtors and creditors at the year-end, nor perform a stock-take or estimate accruals and prepayments as you would if you were using accruals basis accounting.
+Whereas traditional accounting (accruals basis) looks at income earned and expenses incurred, the cash basis allows businesses to account for their income and expenses when they actually receive payment or when they actually pay for an expense.
+By using the cash basis, you will not need to calculate debtors and creditors at the year-end, nor perform a stock-take or estimate accruals and prepayments as you would if you were using traditional accounting.

 For smaller businesses the cash basis is likely to be an easier way to prepare their business accounts.